takemobiteam/takemobi-test.github.io/docs/index.md

 ![Flow In Time](./attachments/FlowInTime4.png)

+^ API calls do happy in the 1-7 day range
+^ I think this image would be more clear if it showed a distinction between trips that are generated via the automated planner and those generated in response to API calls

 ## Amazon Web Services (AWS) and API Interfaces

 - **Inputs:** [Bookings and Flights](#bookings-and-flights) are streamed to Mobi via an AWS Kinesis Data Stream